 - Also in spring, destroy any cull piles near packing houses.

 - Plant resistant cultivars.
-Select matching, cross-pollenizing cultivars with synchronized bloom periods so pollination can occur quickly.
+Select matching, cross-pollinizing cultivars with synchronized bloom periods so pollination can occur quickly.

 - Good weed control aids cultural measures.

-Organic control Control of mummy berry is very difficult using organic or conventional tactics.
+Organic control Control of mummy berry is difficult using organic tactics.
 None of the materials typically used by organic growers have resulted in effective protection of new shoots and flowers.
 Organic growers should then focus on reduction of overwintering inoculum.
-Scouting and aggressive removal of even the smallest amount of mummy berry during and after harvest will be useful for new planting, which do not yet exhibit much disease.
+Scouting and aggressive removal of even the smallest amount of mummy berry during and after harvest can be effective in new plantings that do not yet exhibit much disease.
 Growers with small acreage should focus on removal of as many mummies as possible at and after harvest combined with aggressive disruption of developing apothecia in the spring.
 Efforts need to be 99.9% effective to have significant impact on this disease.

 - Application of the herbicides diuron or simazine have been shown to affect the development and sporulation of apothecia.
 These herbicides may be beneficial when used close to apothecia development in the spring.
 Consult the PNW Weed Management Handbook for specific recommendations.

-- Abound at 6 to 15.5 fl oz/A. Do not apply more than two (2) sequential applications or more than three (3) applications per year or with silicone-based surfactants.
+- Abound at 6 to 15.5 fl oz/A. Do not apply more than two (2) sequential applications or with silicone-based surfactants.
 May be applied on the day of harvest.
 Group 11 fungicide.
 4-hr reentry.

 - Captan 80 WDG at 1.25 to 3.1 lb/A plus spreader-sticker can only be used starting at mid bloom but may be applied up to day of harvest.
 Moderate control of both primary and secondary stages.
 Group M4 fungicide.
 72-hr reentry.